Please note that the performance on Sunday, April 21 at 2 pm has been canceled.

-The seating for this performance is on the floor of the stage.
+The seating for this performance is on the floor of the stage, however, some chairs will be made available for those with mobility limitations.
 If you have any questions regarding the floor seating, please call the Box Office staff at 312-397-4010.

 About the series